 - For ideas on over the top, expensive home bar projects that can exceed $100,000, see Houzz.com

-The the process of talking to contractor, you may become overwhelmed and discourgaed by the prces they quote.
-Expect something in the neighborhood of several thousand dollars.
-Even the most basic of home bars will cost $5,000 for a contractor job.
+In the process of talking to a contractor, you may become overwhelmed and discouraged by the prices they quote.
+Expect something in the neighborhood of ten thousand dollars.
+Even the most basic of home bars will cost over $5,000 for a contractor job.

 Keep looking around our site, you’ll find countless examples of what everyday folks have built with an inexpensive collection of home bar plans.
 Good luck, God bless and have fun!